 As an athlete, it is important to make sure the lifting in the weight room is correlating and in conjunction with your sport.
 Rest and recovery are absolutely critical to reap the benefits of any lift and should be taken seriously by all athletes.

 More Links and Info

 Looking to increase your bench press?
 Or just looking to improve your overall athletic ability?
-Head over to our Upper Body Exercise Library with a growing collection of lifts with step-by-step instruction that have proven to help athletes increase their strength and power.
+Head over to our Upper Body Exercise Library with a growing collection of lifts with step-by-step instructions that have proven to help athletes increase their strength and power.